Mojang/minecraft-legends-docs/CustomGameSettings.md

 ## How to add a custom game setting?

 Adding a custom game setting is done through a combination of adding Custom Settings Data as well as data that reads the value of the setting to apply its effects in game.
-Both of these aspects are explained in greater detail below.
+Both of these aspects are explained in greater detail [below](https://github.com/Mojang/minecraft-legends-docs/blob/main/CustomGameSettings.md#using-custom-settings).

 The vast majority of custom game settings that already exist are configured this way and can serve as examples for additional options.
-Note however that options such as 'world_world_seed' and 'world_world_size' have specific functionality in the game's engine which are not accessible.
+Note however that options such as 'world_world_seed' and 'world_world_size' have specific functionality in the game's engine which is not accessible.

 ### Custom Settings Data